pingcap/docs/glossary.md

 ### Old value

-Old value specifically refers to the "original value" in the incremental change log output by TiCDC.
+The "original value" in the incremental change log output by TiCDC.
 You can specify whether the incremental change log output by TiCDC contains the "original value".

 ### Operator